 Try: Eating other fermented foods, like kefir

-Kombucha — stockpiled at health food stores and recommended by yoga teachers, influencers and other wellness nuts — isn’t bad, per se, according to Moreno.
-But it poses health threats few know about, and it probably won’t improve your overall vitality in the ways it promises.
-This unpasteurized drink does have plenty of probiotics, but it isn’t a cure-all in the way that many perceive it.
+Kombucha — stockpiled at health food stores and recommended by yoga teachers, influencers and other wellness nuts — is not bad, per se, according to Moreno.
+But it poses health threats few know about, and it probably will not improve your overall vitality in the ways it promises.
+This unpasteurized drink does have plenty of probiotics, but it is not a cure-all in the way that many perceive it.
 “Guzzling kombucha all day won’t make you ‘healthy’ since health is more complicated than fermented tea,” Moreno says.
 “You’re really better off drinking water and saving kombucha as a treat.”

-If you do want to try out how fermented foods work for your digestive system, she suggests trying kefir, which has a whopping amount of protein and calcium — and doesn’t run the high price tag or risk that kombucha does.
-This fermented drink resembles super-thin yogurt because it is made of a specific type of mesophilic, symbiotic culture.
-Called ‘kefir grains’ it is created by inoculating sheep, cow or goat milk with kefir grains.
+If you do want to try out how fermented foods work for your digestive system, she suggests trying kefir, which has a whopping amount of protein and calcium — and does not run the high price tag or risk that kombucha does.
+This fermented drink resembles super-thin yogurt because it is made of a specific type of mesophilic, symbiotic culture called ‘kefir grains.’
+It is created by inoculating sheep, cow or goat milk with the kefir grains.

 Skip: Honey to treat eye issues

 Try: Only eye products cleared by your doctor